How much money does the royal family bring in tourism?

 According to Forbes, the House of Windsor is estimated to be worth £19bn.

-Other royal tourist destinations such as Buckingham Palace, the Royal Mews, Clarence House, Frogmore House, the Palace of Holyroodhouse, and the Queen’s Gallery also generate significant revenue.
+Other royal tourist destinations such as Buckingham Palace, the Royal Mews, Clarence House, the Palace of Holyroodhouse, and the Queen’s Gallery also generate significant revenue.

-As well as generating income from ticket sales, the various palaces also sell souvenirs, trinkets, hampers and publishing, as well as a Christmas hamper.
+As well as generating income from ticket sales, the various landmarks also sell souvenirs, trinkets, hampers and publishing, as well as a Christmas hamper.

 What are some other ways the royal family makes money?